A London League match

 A club event at St Thomas Church Cafe

 If you live in or around Streatham, there are also opportunities to play chess more locally.
 Our main participation is in the Croydon and District Chess League (4 board matches) where we have teams in several divisions covering all strengths of play.
 All usually start at 7.40 and all finish in one evening.
 Our home matches are currently played at the Café at St. Thomas Church, corner of Telford Avenue and Salford Road.
 Map here.
 It is a short 10-minute walk from Streatham Hill Station, and slightly more from Balham tube.
-It is on several bus routes north and south along Streatham High Road/Hill (including from Brixton tube a 15-minute ride).
+It is also near several bus routes running north and south along Streatham High Road/Hill (including from Brixton tube a 15-minute ride).
 There is free on-street parking adjacent.
 Away matches are at various clubs to which our regulars are usually able to offer lifts.
-We are also affiliated to the Surrey County Chess Association which offers a route into county-wide competitions and inter-county match chess.

 The club usually holds a small number of internal competitions over the course of the year.
-They may be in rapid or blitz formats open to members and friends of the club.
+They are typically in rapid or blitz formats and open to members and friends of the club.

 Social chess at Streatham Library.